ch-stark/maptoseveralstandards/config/readme.txt

 using Policy-Generator we dynamically create Policies - based on the input - for different standard.

+We have the three fields:

+  standards:
+    - NIST
+  categories:
+    - CM Configuration Management
+  controls:
+    - CM-2 Baseline Configuration

 in this example we use NIST and BSI-Grundschutz

 Example:

 EtcdEncryption is necessary for both standards.

-but for NIST you need to set Control  A while for BSI-Grundschutzt you need to set it under Control X
+but for NIST you need to set Control  CM-2 Baseline Configuration while for BSI-Grundschutzt you need to set it under Control TBD